matthewmarchant/COSC310-Individual-Project/README.md

 the manager or cashier screen, a cashier system that can process sales, and a management system that can add products, view sales, and manage suppliers.

 Instructions to compile and run the code:
+To run the system on your device you would need to install the docker application.
+Next, create a directory called cosc310 database in your sytem
+You now need to compose the created directory in docker using the terminal and the command docker-compose up -d.
+Once that is done successfully you can run the entire system using intelliJ code editor by opening the project file.
+You will need to add the JAR file provided into the intelliJ source code file for dependency and you will be able to use the system.

 The whole system is divided into  five main classes which handle a singular core function of the system.
 The Cashier class handles